Adhamiyah: Adhamiyah wall

 On April 10, 2007, Coalition forces began to construct a 3 mi, 12 ft wall around the Adhamiyah neighborhood in an attempt to reduce Sunni-Shi'a violence.
 Prime Minister Nouri al-Maliki called for a halt to construction on April 22, but it was finished anyway in May.

 Summer 2007 onwards

-During summer 2007, two Bradley Fighting Vehicles were destroyed by deep buried IEDs in the Adhamiyah area.
-One was from C Company and one was from A Company, Task Force Spader, 1st Battalion 26th Infantry Regiment of the 1st Infantry Division, US Army.
-Sniper and IED tactics were commonly used against Coalition forces in the area during this time.

 By late fall 2007, life in Adhamiya had begun to resemble a city again with traffic jams, the reopening of shops, and an abatement of violence.
 Security efforts of the 2-319th AFAR 82nd Airborne Division, 3rd Squadron 7th Cavalry Regiment and cooperation of the local law enforcement and military.
 However, in January 2008 terrorists killed Col. Riyadh al-Samarrai, a founder of the Sunni Awakening Council, a new American ally, in Adhamiya at the offices of the Sunni Endowment.
-He was a close aide and security adviser to the leader of the Sunni Endowment, Sheik Ahmed Abdul Ghafour al-Samarrai, who held Al Qaeda responsible.
+He was a close aide and security adviser to the leader of the Sunni Endowment, Sheikh Ahmed Abdul Ghafour al-Samarrai, who held Al Qaeda responsible.